Neyko666/SOHO-network-design/README.md

 # SOHO-network-design
-After 2 hours configuration I completed a SOHO network design and implementation project on Cisco Packet Tracer.
+A SOHO network design and implementation project on Cisco Packet Tracer.
+The office has three departments.

 Technology Implemented: